 Condoleezza Rice became the first woman to hold the post of National Security Advisor (formally known as Assistant to the President for National Security Affairs) when she was appointed by President George W. Bush.

-The election to Congress of Linda Sanchez (D-CA) meant that for the first time, two sisters served together in the House.
+The November 2002 election to Congress of Linda Sanchez (D-CA) meant that for the first time, two sisters served together in the House (beginning in January 2003.)
 Representative Loretta Sanchez (D-CA) was first elected to the House in 1996.